 Enjoy your visit and let the locals show you what a beautiful country we have.
-Abandon any pre-conceptions you might have about Romanians and open your heart and mind while you're here.
-Go on day trips, tours, road trips, train trips - whatever, to explore the country and interact with people.
-You will be surprised! :)
+Abandon any pre-conceptions you might have about Romanians and open your heart and mind while you're here, explore the country and meet real locals.
+Romania will surprise you :)

 So that's it - we hope this will make planning your trip to Romania easier!
 If you need more help, just contact us.